samumantha/2021-03-17-testing-hackathon/right_column.md

 - **Why should I come as a team?**  If you will work together later, learning the tools at the same time is a great way to do it.

-- **Am I good enough to be a helper?**  If you are asking this question, probably you are.
-You should have some familiarity with git, provide some initial advice on obvious error messages, and be able to call us for advanced help when it's needed.

 - **How does the waitlist work?**  Anyone can register, but you go to the waitlist until we can be sure we have enough helpers.
 We'll continually approve people as we get space.
 We know